-Having a pool means that you have a built-in destination for relaxation, fun and entertaining.
+Having a pool means having a built-in destination for relaxation, fun, and entertainment.
 Unfortunately, having a pool also means that you may attract some uninvited guests to your backyard oasis: mosquitoes.
 Keep reading to learn more about how to kill mosquito larvae in your pool and how to keep these pesky pests away.

 Swimming Pool Mosquito Control Tips

 The months of the year that are ideal for swimming are also prime time for mosquitoes.
-If you’re anywhere near a pool or body of water during the warmer months, you will likely encounter these bloodsucking creatures.
+You will likely encounter these bloodsucking creatures if you’re anywhere near a pool or body of water during the warmer months.
 You may ask yourself: Do swimming pools attract mosquitoes?
 Since both water and humans attract mosquitoes, unfortunately, the answer is yes.
-There are some steps you can take to keep mosquitoes out so that you can enjoy your pool and backyard during the warmer months of the year.
+You can take some steps to keep mosquitoes out so that you can enjoy your pool and backyard during the warmer months of the year.

 What You Need to Know About Mosquitoes

-Before we talk more about how to keep mosquitoes out of your yard, it’s important to know a little bit about these pesky pests.
-For starters, mosquitoes have four stages of development: egg, larva, pupa and adult.
-Female mosquitoes lay their eggs on the surface of standing water, in damp spoil or on the walls of water-filled containers.
+Before discussing how to keep mosquitoes out of your yard, it’s essential to know a little about these pesky pests.
+For starters, mosquitoes have four stages of development: egg, larva, pupa, and adult.
+Female mosquitoes lay their eggs on the surface of standing water, in damp spoils, or on the walls of water-filled containers.
 One mosquito can lay up to 400 eggs at a time.
 No wonder they can seem like they are everywhere at once!

-The mosquito develops from egg to larva to pupa while still in the water, a process that takes about a week.
+The mosquito develops from egg to larva to pupa while still in the water, which takes about a week.
 Since larvae are tiny, mosquitoes can hatch in even the smallest amount of water.
-Once the insect morphs from pupae to flying adult, mosquitoes mate.
-After mating occurs, females seek to obtain the nutrients (or blood) necessary for egg development and the cycle begins again.
-Mosquitoes rely on smell, carbon dioxide and temperature to find humans to feed upon.
+Once the insect morphs from pupae to flying adults, mosquitoes mate.
+After mating, females seek the nutrients (or blood) necessary for egg development, and the cycle begins again.
+Mosquitoes rely on smell, carbon dioxide, and temperature to find humans to feed upon.

 Pool Mosquito Prevention Tips